-Luis Obispo County Public Health Agency Lab due to logistics which do not allow them to be processed by MBNEP volunteers or staff.
-Each month, results are forwarded to various landowners and agencies so that any potential public health threats can be addressed.
-Data is stored in an MBNEP-maintained Access database.
-Deliverables include a consistent bacteria data set in electronic format and monthly notifications.
-All data is analyzed in monthly memos and in an annual data summary memo.
 Water quality monitoring by program volunteers and staff includes monthly sampling at local creek sites throughout the Morro Bay watershed.
-Samples are analyzed for pH, temperature, turbidity, conductivity, dissolved oxygen (DO), and orthophosphates as PO4.
-Split samples are sent to a certified laboratory for nutrient QA analysis.
-Two of the water quality monitoring sites have been designated as 'Agricultural Monitoring Sites'.
-All of the same analysis takes place at these sites as at the other water quality sites, with the addition of samples collected for laboratory analysis for the following analytes: nitrates as nitrogen, total nitrogen, organic nitrogen, Total Kjehldal nitrogen, ammonia, nitrite, total phosphorus and orthophosphates as P. Monitoring takes place monthly.
-Every other month, ten sites are monitored for nitrates and orthophosphates with analysis conducted by a certified laboratory.
+Samples are analyzed for temperature, turbidity, conductivity, dissolved oxygen (DO), and orthophosphates as PO4.
+Split samples are sent to a certified laboratory for turbidity and nutrient QA analysis.
+Three of the water quality monitoring sites have been designated as 'Agricultural Monitoring Sites'.
+All of the same analysis takes place at these sites as at the other water quality sites, with the addition of a field measurement for chlorophyll and total dissolved solids (TDS).
+Samples are analyzed by a certified laboratory for the following analytes: nitrates as nitrogen, total nitrogen, organic nitrogen, Total Kjehldal nitrogen, ammonia, nitrite, total phosphorus, orthophosphates as P, and total suspended solids (TSS).
+Monitoring takes place monthly.
+Every other month, a subset of water quality sites are monitored for nitrates and orthophosphates with analysis conducted by a certified laboratory.
 Data is stored in an MBNEP-maintained Access database.
 Deliverables include a consistent water quality data set in an electronic format.
 All data is analyzed in an annual data summary memo.